-Beijing Folklore Museum
+Beijing Folk Museum

 The museum is organized in three main courtyards, holding many collections of statues, steles, stone tablets, couplets, and inscriptions.
 You will get a feeling of what the Taoist supernatural world is like by observing the statues.
 Each department of the supernatural world is depicted in a series of statues accompanied by a description of each and its role and purpose, which makes some interesting reading.
-Furthermore, you can leave a small offering in the collection box or hang a fortune card, if you want to appease the gods and make a wish.

 The folklore museum is a wonderful place to while away one or two hours, whether you are after a slice of tranquility or are interested in traditional Chinese mythology.

-- Opening hours: 09:00 – 16:30 (closed on Mondays)
+- Open: 9am–4:30pm (closed on Mondays)

 - Address: 141 Chaoyang Menwai Avenue, Chaoyang District (朝阳区朝阳门外大街141号), about 5.2 km east of The Forbidden City